 Revisions in 2008:

 Note: A project eligible for TE funding must meet Federal environmental, project administration, and right-of-way requirements.
-See Other Related FHWA Guidance for more information.
+See Other Related FHWA Guidance and Information for more information.

 Federal transportation policy, as reflected in the strategic goals of the U.S. Department of Transportation (DOT), the Federal Highway Administration (FHWA) and its Environmental Policy Statement, stress mobility; protection of the human and natural environment; and community preservation, sustainability, and livability.
 The achievement of these goals and objectives remains a high priority for the DOT and the FHWA.